eladiosch/meld-supported-config/README.md

 //This is the MELD internal address for a token.
 It is produced based on this model {network}-{tokenTicker}-{tokenAddress}.
   "mldId": "MELD-JOE-0x777777fdd5026127f247aa92ba6dbd0ec882b095",

-//This flags the asset as the 'main' asset in a group of assets that could include bridges, wrapped and tokens on other chains.
-  "isPartent": false,

-//This flags that the token is a version of the 'main' asset.
-  "isChildOf": "0x777777fdd5026127f247aa92ba6dbd0ec882b095",

 //This is the circluar image uplaoded to with the PR "tokenIcon": "usdc.svg",